caseman/grease/doc/tutorial/tutorial1.rst

 We now have all the parts configured for our second goal: to create polygonal shapes, move and draw them.
 Now we just need to create some entities that store data in our components.

-..note:: Components, renderers, and systems coorespond closely to the models, views and controllers respectively of the MVC design pattern.
+.. note:: Components, renderers, and systems coorespond closely to the models, views and controllers respectively of the `MVC design pattern <http://en.wikipedia.org/wiki/Model–view–controller>`_.

 Defining an Entity Class
 ========================